 Stewart and Sarah Borg’s grazing property “Marklands” in the Rocky Dam Creek sub-catchment is impressive.
-Home to wallabies, barramundi and more than three hundred bird species, the wetlands are an important habitat.
+Home to wallabies, barramundi, and more than three hundred bird species, these wetlands are an important habitat.

-The ponded pastures serve primarily as cattle fodder, but the Borgs are proactive in aligning their grazing requirements with positive environmental outcomes.
+The ponded pastures serve primarily as cattle fodder, but the Borgs are proactive andn align their grazing requirements with positive environmental outcomes.

-“Financial farmers are environmentally sustainable farmers, and as the saying goes, it’s hard to be green when in the red,” says Stewart.
+“Financial farmers are environmentally sustainable farmers, but it’s hard to be green when in the red,” said Stewart.

 Thanks to funding through the Queensland Government’s Natural Resources Investment Program (NRIP), local NRM group Reef Catchments is now working with the family to reduce threats to native vegetation, encourage regeneration and remove barriers to fish passage.
 Additionally, the installation of off-stream watering points will allow for periodic rest of wetland paddocks.

 “These works translate directly to outcomes such as improved condition and extent of native vegetation and wetlands, improved aquatic connectivity and a reduction in sediment flowing into waterways,” said Reef Catchments wetlands officer, Jessica Sabatino.